glowiak/gpk/README.md

   - gpk will be default PM on Antergos2020
   - gpk for Slackware - work in progress
   - I can't make version for slackware, because this distro don't support dependiences in slackpkg/installpkg, but you have gpk for Gentoo :)
+  - gpk for freebsd now works
+  - added "@skipArchTest" argument
+  - package file path don't have to be absolute
 # Source code
 There are a lot of questions "...where's the source code?".
 This app is wroten in ksh, so executable is source.
 Executable/source files:
   - /usr/local/bin/gpk-install
   - /usr/local/bin/gpk-remove
 # Moving to Java 6?
-"...it's only ksh (!) script..." - so I'm creating beta version for ArchLinux created in Java 1.6.0_25
+"...it's only ksh (!) script..." - so I'm creating beta version for ArchLinux created in Java 1.6.0_25.
+It not works.
+# Ubuntu says x86_64 is amd64, so how I can install packages on it?
+Good question, I thinked on it a lot of time, and I have solution.
+If you want install normal gpk package on ubuntu or ubuntu gpk package on other os just type it: "/usr/local/bin/gpk-install packagename @skipArchTest"
+# Typing absolute path is annoying
+I know, so in 0.3 you don't have to type absolute package file path!
+Enjoy :)